The Dallas Stars (12-6-4) and their clutch power play offense travel to face the St. Louis Blues (11-10-0), one of the N...

 Dallas Stars fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here at SportsTips, we list all the information you need like the time of the puck drop, location of the game and the all important NHL odds.

-Where did the Dallas Stars finish this season?
+Where did the Dallas Stars finish the season?

 How many games did the Dallas Stars win?